zunair99/Record-Linkage/README.md

-# Record Linkage Exercise Using Pyspark# Record-Linkage
+# Record Linkage Exercise Using Pyspark

 ### This Exercise Analyzes Data from the UC Irvine Machine Learning Repository.
 Data was fetched from their database to analyze a record linkage study that was done on patients that were matched over various different features.